-The Contractor shall record Wastes generated 15, disposed 16, recycled 17 and reused 18 and Recycled Materials and Products utilised by the Work under the Contract in the department's Waste Estimation and Reporting Template available at https://www.tmr.qld.gov.au/business-industry/Technical-standards-publications/Project-waste-reporting.
-The Contractor shall retain copies of all documents issued in relation to Trackable Waste 19 transportation and disposal processes.
-The Contractor shall complete the departments Waste Estimation and Reporting Template 20 and shall submit to the Administrator and emailed to prior to Practical Completion.
-Further information is available in the Project Waste Reporting Guideline 20.
+The Contractor shall record wastes generated , disposed , recycled and reused and Recycled Materials and Products utilised by the Work under the Contract in the Waste and Recycling Calculator.
+The Contractor shall retain copies of all documents issued in relation to Trackable Waste transportation and disposal processes.
+The Contractor shall enter all relevant data in to the Waste and Recycling Calculator and shall submit the completed file both to the Administrator and via email to projectwasteregister@tmr.qld.gov.au prior to Practical Completion.
+Further information is available in the Project Waste Reporting internet page.